MooersLab/configorg/README.md

 Eamcs can also do many other tasks like read e-mail and browse the web.
 The org-mode package also supports project planning via it strong support for making lists and outlines.
 The org-agenda package supports the scheduling of tasks and has been widely used to deploy the *Getting Things Done* (GTD) approach to time management.
+The org-roam package is popular for knowledge management using the zettelkasten method of note taking.

-You can also read e-mail, RSS feeds, and browse the web.
+You can also read e-mail, RSS feeds, and browse the web from Emacs.
 Some people spend all day working in Emacs.
 There is so much that you can do in Emacs that it has been likened to an operating system.